virtaava/comfywebv2/ComfyWebV2_User_Manual.md

 - **Automatic Collection** - Every image you generate appears in the gallery
 - **Session Persistence** - Images stay in gallery across browser refresh
 - **Generation Context** - Click images to see their prompts and settings
-- **Professional Interface** - Clean, organized grid view with hover effects
+- **Professional Interface** - Clean, organised grid view with hover effects

 ### 🎯 **How It Works**
 1. Generate images using any template
-2. Images automatically appear in Gallery tab
+2. Images automatically appear in the Gallery tab
-3. Gallery persists until you close the browser tab
+3. The gallery persists until you close the browser tab.
+If you come back and refresh the gallery, you will see your previous generations, if the browser is the same.
 4. Perfect for comparing results and iterating on prompts

 ---